uva-math/uva-math-code/graduate/admissions.md

 ## Application Checklist:
 1. Application;
 2. Statement of purpose;
-3. GRE scores, including the mathematics&nbsp;subject test (<b>all GRE requirements are waived for the Fall 2024 admission cycle</b>);
-4. 2 or 3 letters of recommendation;
+3. 2 or 3 letters of recommendation;
-5. Unofficial transcript;
+4. Unofficial transcript;
-6. $85 application fee;
+5. $85 application fee;
-7. TOEFL score for international students (see <a href="http://graduate.as.virginia.edu/requirements">here</a>).
+6. TOEFL score for international students (see <a href="http://graduate.as.virginia.edu/requirements">here</a>).
 In exceptional circumstances, it might be possible to replace TOEFL with an in-person / video interview with UVA faculty.

 ##### Other useful links